Bikeman868/OwinFramework.Pages/README.md

 approach.

 For Components that produce html by binding to data models then use the templating approach.
-For Components that usea lot of JavaScript or write into the different parts of the page, for example the `<head>` section use the semi-custom approach instead.
+For Components that use a lot of JavaScript or write into the different parts of the page, for example the `<head>` section use the semi-custom approach instead.

 Divide your website up into areas of functionallity that share the same Assets and define Modules for each area.
 You probably want a "Navigation" module that is used by every page on the site.
-You can then create other modules that avoid delivering all of the JavaScript and css into every page, for example you might have a "Cart" module that is only used by the pages relating to the shopping cart.
+You can then create other modules to avoid delivering all of the JavaScript and css into every page, for example you might have a "Cart" module that is only used by the pages relating to the shopping cart.

 Model the data that is used by your website and create Context Handlers for each type of data as well as collections of those data where applicable.
-Try not to have too many Context Handlers or this defeats the purpose, which is runtime efficiency.
+Try not to have too many Context Handlers or this defeats the purpose, which is runtime efficiency by identifying components that need the same data.

 Context Handler exist so that multiple components on the page that need the same data do not each retrieve the data they need.
 Instead, each component defines its data needs